specsolutions/specsync-plugins/generic-test-result-matcher-plugin/README.md

 The following parameters can be used:

-* `Name` - matches to the test result "name" parameter
+* `Name` - matches the test result "name" parameter
-* `ClassName` - matches to the test result "className" or "classname" parameter
+* `ClassName` - matches the test result "className" or "classname" parameter
-* `MethodName` - matches to the test result "methodName" parameter (TRX only)
+* `MethodName` - matches the test result "methodName" parameter (TRX only)
+* `StdOut` - matches the test result output
+* `TestResultProperties` - matches the test result custom properties, see example below

-In order to see the "name", "className" or the "methodName" you can run the SpecSync "publish-test-results" command with additional `-v --diagCategories TestResult`.
+In order to see the "name", "className", "methodName" or the custom properties you can run the SpecSync "publish-test-results" command with additional `-v --diagCategories TestResult`.

 For testing it is also recommended to use the `--dryRun` option that collects all information, but does not publish the results.